abhishekdevelops/TO-DO-App/README.md

-# Local Storage TODO App
+# Local Storage To-Do App

-A lightweight TODO application that stores tasks in the browser using Local Storage.
+A lightweight To-Do application that stores tasks in the browser using Local Storage.

 ## 💡 Features
 - Built with HTML, CSS and JavaScript